Community OUTreach Educators (CORE)

 Be a Part of our CORE Team

-Your first step to becoming a CORE member is to complete the CORE application by the Fall deadline of Tuesday, October 16th, then attend the required CORE Recruitment & Training Event on Sunday, October 21st from 10 a.m. – 4 p.m.
-We hold required training sessions year-round, followed by opportunities to panel, provide outreach to the UCR campus and high school youth and support educational programs.
-We will also bring together CORE members for retreats, celebrations and other community-building activities.
+Your first step to becoming a CORE member is to complete the CORE Interest Form.
+CORE is led by LGBTRC Program Coordinator Kade Lukiyo.
+He will invite students interested in CORE to a series of Fall events.
+To formally join CORE, students must attend a mandatory Winter training retreat on a date TBA.
+Then CORE members are given opportunities to panel, provide outreach to the UCR campus and support educational programs.
+We also bring together CORE members for retreats, celebrations and other community-building activities.